montao/spooks-wasm-src/README.md

 # spooks-wasm-src
 Spook with WASM

-  * `cargo web build` - will build
+  * `cargo web build` - will build the project
-  * `cargo web start` - will build  project, start an embedded webserver and will continuously rebuild it if necessary; supports automatic reloading with `--auto-reload`.
+  * `cargo web start` - will build the project, start an embedded webserver and will continuously rebuild it if necessary
-  * `cargo web deploy` - will build your project and emit all of the necessary files so that you can easily serve them statically.
+  * `cargo web deploy` - will build the project and emit all of the necessary files so that you can easily serve them statically (in github pages).